ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Upon receiving messages from other group members without being able to retrieve the keying material to correctly decrypt them.
 This may be due to rekeying messages previously sent by the KDC, that the Client was not able to receive or decrypt.

 In either case, if it wants to continue participating in the group communication, the Client has to request the latest keying material from the KDC.
 To this end, the Client sends a CoAP GET request to the /ace-group/GROUPNAME/nodes/NODENAME endpoint at the KDC, formatted as specified in {{node-get}}.
+The Client can request the latest keying material from the KDC before the currently stored, old keying material reaches its expiration time.

 Note that policies can be set up, so that the Client sends a Key Distribution Request to the KDC only after a given number of received messages could not be decrypted (because of failed decryption processing or inability to retrieve the necessary keying material).